MaxMax-embedded/hakadi_soidum_ion_18650/README.md

 #Testplan

+I am currently waiting for the cells from China so no tests are in progress for the moment.
 Heres the test plan as well as the current status:

 | Test | Progress |
 | ---- | ---- |